jezevec10/jstris-guide/guide.md

 ### Gravity lvl

 Gravity level refers to the rate at which the pieces fall down the matrix automatically.
 The Gravity can be adjusted from levels 0-28.
 The default Gravity is 1.
-If gravity is 0, the piece will not fall down at all until it is autolocked after the 20 second L3 lock delay (see section Lock Delay).
-A Gravity level of 28 is equal to 20G, which means pieces will instantly fall from the top to bottom.
+If gravity is 0, the piece will not fall down at all until it is auto-locked after the 20 second L3 lock delay (see section Lock Delay).
+A Gravity level of 28 is equal to 20G, which means pieces will instantly fall from the top to the bottom.

 ### Garbage Delay

 Garbage delay is a fixed amount of time between the incoming garbage indicated by the red bar and the insertion of that garbage into the playfield.
 By default, it is set at 500 milliseconds.
 It is customizable from a range of 0 milliseconds to 60000 milliseconds.
 A higher garbage delay allows for more pieces to be played before garbage is inserted, while a lower garbage delay allows for less pieces to be played before garbage insertion.
 Or in other words, the higher the garbage delay, the more opportunity it gives to block more effectively.
-Another way to define garbage delay is “the minimumum amount of time an incoming attack has to be visible in the red bar before a placed block can trigger the insertion of that garbage to the playfield.”
+Another way to define garbage delay is “the minimum amount of time an incoming attack has to be visible in the red bar before a placed block can trigger the insertion of that garbage to the playfield.”

 ### Messiness